| Title: | Manipulate ACLED Data |

 character string.
 Email associated with your ACLED account registered at https://developer.acleddata.com. |

-key |
+password |

 date_deleted |